Havoc Demon Hunter: Midnight Expansion Preview

 Core Havoc Updates in Midnight

-The Havoc changes present on the Midnight Alpha currently lean much closer toward refinements, rather than the large scale restructuring some specializations have gone through.
-To accommodate the existence of Devourer as well, the Class Tree has undergone major changes, so we'll cover each individually.
+The Havoc changes present on the Midnight test realms currently lean much closer toward refinements, rather than the large scale restructuring some specializations have gone through.
+To accommodate the existence of Devourer, the Class Tree has undergone major changes as well, so we'll cover each individually.

 3.1.1.